 Cyborg (1989): No list of this sort would be complete without some mention of Jean-Claude Van Damme’s contribution to genre film.
 Cyborg, known in the UK as Cyborg 009, is an American martial-arts cyberpunk film directed by Albert Pyun.
 Jean-Claude Van Damme stars as Gibson Rickenbacker, a mercenary who battles a group of murderous marauders led by Fender Tremolo (Vincent Klyn) along the East coast of the United States in a post-apocalyptic future.
 The film is the first in Pyun’s Cyborg Trilogy.
 It was followed by 1993’s Knights (originally entitled The Kingdom of Metal: Cyborg Killer) and Omega Doom in 1997.
 Cyborg was followed by sequels Cyborg 2 and Cyborg 3: The Recycler.

 There are, of course, many more examples of these sorts of films distinctive for their ambitions, being beyond their ability to achieve those dreams of greatness or to rise to the occasion for various reasons.
-They are worthy of note as beinprt of chapter of pop culture that sometimes earn our scorn , and at times earn our admiration to varying degrees, for not so much what they achieve but for doing it in style.
+They are worthy of note as being part of a chapter of pop culture that sometimes earns our scorn, and at times earn our admiration to varying degrees, for not so much what they achieve but for doing it in style.